 The concept of the project was to go back to the roots of Mercedes Benz, specifically the brand’s name.
 Mercedes Benz goes back to Karl Benz and his creation of the first car powered by petrol, which was financed by Bertha Benz and in January 1886 was patented.
 In 1901, Mercedes automobile was first marketed by Daimler Motors Corporation.
 In 1902, Emil Jellinek, an Austrian automobile entrepreneur who worked with Daimler Motors Corporation, created a trademark using the name Mercedes for the 1901 automobile.
 Mercedes was Emil Jellinek’s daughter’s name.
 Mercedes in Spanish means ‘mercies’, the plural term of ‘mercy’.
 Ultimately it goes back to its Latin roots to the word ‘merces’, which is translated to ‘reward’.

 The idea for the collaborative project was to build a bridge between the past and the present.
-Using a vibrant and almost an angelic vision of a female to represent the past, in contrast to the modern and the latest Mercedes A Class car, on a landscape that was neutral to the two objects of representation.
+Using a vibrant and almost angelic vision of a female to represent the past, in contrast to the modern and the latest Mercedes A Class car, on a landscape that was neutral to the two objects of representation.
 The idea of a female came purely from the foundation of the brand’s name, which is why it was important to make sure that the outcome would not be of simply having a female figure next to a car, but to present a symbol from the past with a prestigious product from the present.
 The goal was to remind the viewers of the history of the brand in just one shot.

-Mercedes Benz – A different type of shoot
+A different type of shoot

 I have always admired Luke Testaferrata’s work.
 When I finally got to meet the person behind the incredible shots I have admired for some time, I even told him that it was a pleasure to finally meet the person whom I have begun thinking was imaginary.
 He has stepped away from the fashion industry and his work had disappeared from my radar.
 However, I believe that there is a certain plan in the bigger picture and when this project appeared on the horizon, it was no doubt that Luke was certainly the person who had the expertise and vision to make it happen.

 I’ll be honest, working with an object like a car is not easy.
 To make sure that the concept was projected correctly, most of the work fell onto the photographer.
-It was a first for me to work on set with a car, but I was certainly up for the challenge because I knew I was working with people who had the vision, the skillset and most importantly, the drive to make this happen.
+It was a first for me to work on set with a car, but I was certainly up for the challenge because I knew I was working with people who had the vision, the skillset, and most importantly, the drive to make this happen.

-Some of the limitations of working with a large object is the flexibility of use of space and even angles in which to shoot.
-All of us, regardless of our role and position for the shot, was facing the limitations.
+One of the limitations of working with a large object is the flexibility of the use of space and even angles in which to shoot.
+All of us, regardless of our role and position for the shot, was facing limitations.
 It is no wonder that there aren’t too many creative projects out there with a mix of models and cars and many seem to be more or less on the same creative wavelength.

 For me personally, the hardest aspect was to make sure that my positioning was balanced with the car.
 Once again, all credits go to the team for making sure that there was harmony and balance between the A Class and myself.
 The second biggest limitation was the short amount of time we had to get the correct shot.
 There is no better lighting to use than the soft natural lighting that mother nature provides us with.
 However, this perfect lighting is only there for a very short period of time.
 The cost of working on a natural landscape with the perfect lighting is the ability to work fast and to be ready to think ahead of any issues you may have to deal with, as well as adjusting to issues on site, not to waste any precious time.